 Intramuros, or the ‘Walled City’, is a must-visit attraction in Manila, and that being said you are more likely to pass through this district whether you add it to your itinerary or not.
 It is one of the oldest districts in the Philippines dating back to the 16th century.
 The walled city was built on the banks of the Pasig River by the Spanish in 1571 and the fortifications lasted till the 1800s under the Spanish rule.
 It covers an area of 66 hectares and there are about 50 blocks of all which are filled with museums, churches, military bases, hospitals, and so on.

-The highlights in Intramuros are Fort Santiago, Manila Cathedral, Casa Manila Museum, San Agustin Church & Museum, and Rizal Shrine.
+The highlights while visiting Intramuros are Fort Santiago, Manila Cathedral, Casa Manila Museum, San Agustin Church & Museum, and Rizal Shrine.
 Although the city is quite large, it is impossible to get lost there because of the well-marked street signs.
 It is best to take a guided tour if you are looking to gather more information about Intramuros.
 However, you can also explore the city on your own, visit the gift shops, or a modern cafe at one of the narrow streets.

 2. Fort Santiago